Hakkelo89/password-generator/README.md

 ## Description

-e’ve given some starter code
+We’ve given some starter code
 We’re generating a password that INCLUDES special characters!
 So we’re providing the user a series of prompts for the criteria.